The Rapture. What is the Rapture of the Church?

 The First Rapture - He Was Not - Genesis 5:21-24 (NASB)

-We've got a missing man!
+That 365-year-old man Enoch has just completely vanished from this Earth!
+Where in Heaven did he go?
 According to the Book of Genesis, Enoch was 65 years old when he became the father of Methuselah, the longest-living man in the Bible.
 During the next 300 years Enoch had other sons and daughters (300 years of child rearing!).
 And so, Enoch lived a year's worth of years: 365 years (though Biblical years are often 360-day years).
 History's first demonstrated Rapture event occurs as God takes Enoch directly to Heaven.
 One moment he's dwelling on Earth and in the blink of an eye he's translated to Heaven:

 Enoch lived sixty-five years, and became the father of Methuselah.